walmartlabs/lacinia/docs/contributing.rst

 Contributing to Lacinia
 =======================

-We hope to build a community around |lib| and extensions and enhancements to it.
+We hope to build a community around Lacinia and extensions and enhancements to it.

 Contributor License Agreements
 ------------------------------